‘Little People, Big World’: Matt Roloff Calls Baby Jackson A ‘Professional Flyer,’ ‘Never Cries’ Even On Plane

 According to Matt Roloff, Zach and Tori had sent him the photo of baby Jackson, “who just loves life and never cries.”
 Matt first said that he’s always called baby Jackson a “professional baby” since his birth on May 12, and now he’s earned the “professional flyer” title because he didn’t cry on the plane.
 The Little People, Big World network, TLC, shared a video on its YouTube channel earlier this month of baby Jackson after he turned 2-months-old where mom Tori Roloff said that baby Jackson has a very short list of dislikes, and flying on a plane apparently didn’t make the list.
 The Zach and Tori Instagram fan page posted a photo following baby Jackson’s first plane ride that said, “Baby J got his first pair of wings!”

-In the photo, baby Jackson is sleeping, but with his “first flight down” with no incidence, fans of Little People, Big World commented on Matt’s photo that “most babies cry when flying” because “it hurts their ears.”
+In the photo, baby Jackson is sleeping, but with his “first flight down” with no incidents, fans of Little People, Big World commented on Matt’s photo that “most babies cry when flying” because “it hurts their ears.”
 Other comments said that they were “glad to see” that baby Jackson enjoyed his first plane ride.
 Matt Roloff’s followers thanked him for sharing Friday’s photo of the first Roloff grandbaby since Little People, Big World fans regularly ask for more photos of baby Jackson.
 Some Little People, Big World viewers think that baby Jackson is now the star of the long-running TLC reality TV show, but that may change soon with the birth of the much-anticipated second Roloff grandbaby.

 TLC has yet to officially announce a premiere date for Little People, Big World Season 13.
 Filming for Season 13 “officially” started just over a week ago, despite previous reports that Season 13 would premiere in September.
 In Touch Weekly shared 10 days ago that Tori Roloff revealed the Little People, Big World camera crew is “back in her home” and “filming is underway.”
 The last new season of Little People, Big World, Season 12, premiered in November of 2016, so loyal viewers can possibly anticipate a November premiere date for Season 13.
 So far, TLC has a new season of The Little Couple set to premiere in September in the Little People, Big World Tuesday night timeslot at 9 p.m.
 ET.